meltyourface/blank/posts/Invisible-World/Custom-Sigil-for-Spiritual-Protection/index.md

 ---
 Though I cannot physically draw or create images as an AI, I can provide you with a detailed description of a sigil designed for the purposes you have stated.
 Please use this description as a guideline to create the sigil yourself or have someone with artistic skills create it for you.

-Shape: Begin by drawing a hexagon, which represents balance and harmony.
+**Shape**: Begin by drawing a hexagon, which represents balance and harmony.
 Inside the hexagon, inscribe an equilateral triangle pointing upwards.
 This represents the element of fire, symbolizing transformation and purification.

 Sacred Geometry: Within the triangle, incorporate the Seed of Life pattern, a series of seven interlocking circles forming a flower-like shape.
 This symbol represents the seven stages of creation and the interconnectedness of all things in the universe.